ror-community/ror-site/content/blog/2023-09-11-hiring-curation-contractor.md

 ## Position details

-The contractor has no set hours of work, and there is no requirement for the contractor to work full-time.

 This is a part-time contracted position (up to 20 hours a week) for approximately three months.
 This position will be in contract with Crossref but will be accountable to the three organizations that operate ROR (Crossref, California Digital Library, and DataCite).

 All work will be performed remotely.
+The contractor will have no set work hours.

 ## To apply
 To apply, send a resume, statement of interest, and rate schedule to jobs@ror.org.
 Proposals will be reviewed until the position is filled.
-Review of proposals will begin XXXX.
+Review of proposals will begin September 15.

 ## Equal opportunity statement
 ROR, and the collaborating organizations behind it, California Digital Library, Crossref, and DataCite, are committed to non-discrimination and making opportunities available to anyone without regard to race, color, religion, sex, pregnancy or a condition related to pregnancy, sexual orientation, gender identity or expression, national origin, ancestry, age, physical or mental disability, genetic information, veteran status, uniform service member status, or any other protected class under applicable law.